cyrila24/personal/index.md

 title: "Welcome"
 ---

-👋 Welcome to my personal academic website.
+Welcome to my personal academic website!

 I am **Dani Marinova**, Associate Professor of Political Science at the [Universitat Autònoma de Barcelona](https://www.uab.cat).
 My research focuses on political behavior, public policy, and the comparative politics of inequality.
 I am particularly interested in the political and social consequences of family policies, including the design and implementation of parental leave schemes.